Volcanic Rocks, Rachel Pimm, Artist and Armchair Walks 2 speaker. Image courtesy of the artist

 Art Gene is pleased to announce an exciting online programme for Spring 2021, with a series of online exhibitions, expert led workshops and international speakers.

-With a focus on food, futures and biodiversity, artists respond creatively to our environment – from investigating the underappreciated aspects of our civic landscape, exploring personal connection to the land, mushrooms as a symbol for resistance, and the significance/ insignificance of a dried grape.
+With a focus on food, futures and biodiversity, artists respond creatively to our environment – from investigating the underappreciated aspects of our civic landscape, exploring personal connection to the land, mushrooms as a symbol for resistance, and the significance/ insignificance of a dried grape in Digital Notes.

-Art Gene’s long term project Allotment Soup: the Isle of Walney Community Growing Space springs to it with series of 6 expert led Ecological Design workshops, supported by our partner Oakmere Homes.
+Extreme Views artist in residence Owen Griffiths invites us to explore methods and processes of working in and with landscape with some amazing contributors in Armchair Walks 2 – Reading Landscape.
+Art Gene’s long term project Allotment Soup: the Isle of Walney Community Growing Space springs to it with a series of 6 expert led Ecological Design Workshops, supported by our partner Oakmere Homes.

 On food, futures & biodiversity